 In this work, first-principles simulations are performed to study the two-way nonlinear interplay between fishbone modes and zonal flows.
-A DIII-D experiment [29] is chosen for experimental validation of first-principles simulations to predict the EP transport in an ITER baseline Augmented First Plasma (AFP) scenario [30].
-Global gyrokinetic GTC [8][31][32] simulations self-consistently show that fishbone modes can generate zonal flows that dominate their saturation.
+A DIII-D experiment [30] is chosen for experimental validation of first-principles simulations to predict the EP transport in an ITER baseline scenario of the second Pre-Fusion Power Operation phase (PFPO-2) of the 2016 baseline [31-33].
+Global gyrokinetic GTC [8, 34, 35] simulations self-consistently show that fishbone modes can generate zonal flows that dominate their saturation [36].
 This novel mechanism for fishbone saturation is supported by quantitative agreements between the simulations with zonal flows and DIII-D measurements for the fishbone amplitude and the drop in neutron emissivity associated with EP transport.
-Successful comparisons between GTC simulations and analytical models [17][18] demonstrate that fishbones indeed generate zonal flows through radial currents linked to the EP redistribution.
-Phase space analysis illustrates that zonal flows are able to induce a Doppler-shift on the fishbone resonances, thereby restricting the amount of particle able to interact resonantly with the mode through avalanche processes, which leads to its lower saturation.
-The chirping rate of fishbone modes in gyrokinetic simulations is found to agree quantitatively with theoretical predictions [27][28] based on mode-locking, confirming that mode-locking is the underlying mechanism for the non-adiabatic chirping of fishbone modes.
+Successful comparisons between GTC simulations and analytical models [17, 18] demonstrate that fishbones indeed generate zonal flows through radial currents linked to the EP redistribution.
+Phase space analysis illustrates that zonal flows are able to induce a Doppler-shift on the fishbone resonances, thereby restricting the amount of particles able to interact resonantly with the mode through avalanche processes, which leads to lower saturation amplitudes.
+The chirping rate of fishbone modes in gyrokinetic simulations is found to agree quantitatively with theoretical predictions [28, 29] based on mode-locking, confirming that mode-locking is the underlying mechanism for the non-adiabatic chirping of fishbone modes.
 Moreover, the shearing rate of fishbone-induced zonal flows is found to exceed the linear growth rate of the most unstable drift-wave modes obtained from GTC electrostatic simulations.
-The potential suppression of turbulent transport is consistent with the formation of an ion-ITB (Internal Transport Barrier) in this DIII-D experiment shortly after the onsets of fishbones, similarly to recent numerical/experimental analysis on the EAST tokamak These results further highlight the correlation that has long been suspected [14].between fishbone and ITB formations [17], as fishbone modes have often been observed to precede the formation of transport barriers in a large number of tokamak experiments [16][33][34][35].
-Lastly, fishbone simulations for the ITER scenario recover a marginal EP redistribution and zonal flows shearing rate levels that are sufficient to mitigate microturbulence.
+The potential suppression of turbulent transport is consistent with the formation of an ion-ITB (Internal Transport Barrier) in this DIII-D experiment shortly after the onset of fishbones, similarly to recent numerical/experimental analysis on the EAST tokamak [14].
+These results further highlight the correlation that has long been suspected between fishbones and ITB formation [17], as fishbone modes have often been observed to precede the formation of transport barriers in a large number of tokamak experiments [16, 37-39].
+Lastly, fishbone simulations for the ITER scenario recover a marginal EP redistribution and zonal flow shearing rate levels that are sufficient to mitigate microturbulence.
 The intentional destabilization of fishbone instabilities is therefore proposed as a way to enhance fusion performance in burning plasmas.

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 In section 2, the DIII-D discharge chosen as a matching case for the ITER scenario is discussed.
 The numerical models and tools used to performed first-principle fishbone simulations are presented in section 3.
 Results from nonlinear simulations with and without zonal flows, and their comparison with DIII-D measurements are reported in section 4.
 The underlying mechanisms of the two-way nonlinear interaction between fishbone and zonal flows are detailed in section 5.
 In section 6, comparisons between numerical and theoretical predictions identify mode-locking to be the key mechanism leading to fishbone frequency down-chirping.
 Experimental observations of an ion-ITB in the DIII-D experiment are presented in section 7, together with GTC electrostatic simulations highlighting the potential role of fishbone-induced zonal flows in microturbulence suppression.
 Section 8 discusses results obtained from GTC fishbone simulations for the ITER scenario.
 Finally, our key results and their perspectives are summarized in section 9.